 The common ground is defined as the collection of shared knowledge, beliefs and assumptions that is established during an interaction.
 For a given piece of information to be shared by the conversational partners, the information must be known to all participants and each participant must be aware that the information is shared by the other conversational partners.
-Formally speaking, a proposition p is therefore part of the common ground for a particular group of individuals when all the individuals know p, and they also all know that they all know p, and they also on ad infinitum.
+Formally speaking, a proposition p is therefore part of the common ground for a particular group of individuals when all the individuals know p, and they also all know that they all know p, and they all know that they all know that they all know p, and so on ad infinitum.

-3"Summat" is slang for "something" in the Yorkshire region.
+3 "Summat" is slang for "something" in the Yorkshire region.